-The bill authorizes the Legislature to withdraw New Jersey from the compact if the report submitted by the Attorney General, pursuant to the bill's provisions, indicates that a party state has changed its licensure requirements to make them substantially lower than the requirements of this State, or that withdrawal from the compact is in the best interests of the health, safety, and welfare of the citizens of New Jersey.
+b.
+The Legislature may withdraw this State from the compact if 2 the report submitted by the Attorney General, pursuant to subsection a. of this section, indicates that another party state has 4 changed its licensure requirements to make them substantially lower than the requirements of this State, or that withdrawal from the compact is in the best interests of the health, safety, and welfare of 6 the citizens of this State.